DiscoverMe-Team/DiscoverMe-API/Readme.md

    Before running, you will need to set up the initial database schema for your db file, run:

    ```
+   cd discoverme_api # Switch to the project sub-repo containing the manage.py
    python manage.py makemigrations
    python manage.py migrate
    ```